“I’m beginning to wonder if things can really change,” a friend told me recently, “or if I can.”

 Let’s try, shall we?

-We’ve got nothing to lose and there are a whole lot of women and children every year who need our help.
+There are a whole lot of women and children every year who need our help.
 Let’s commit to believing that God really can bring change to a tired and broken issue.
+We’ve got nothing to lose.

 by Angie Weszely